- Departments & Services

 Foley Family Foundation Naming Partner Pledge

 On January 13, 2020, the City received a pledge from the Foley Family Foundation to fund the project in an amount of up to $7,000,000.
 City Council is currently considering this pledge along with alternative options for constructing affordable housing on the site.
 Read more about the pledge here.

 On March 2, 2020 City Council unanimously approved moving forward with the Foley Family Pledge to create the proposed Community Pavilion-Farmers Market design.
 As part of their action they requested that the design team study the feasibility of extending the roof covering for greater year-round use.

 On Monday, April 19, 2021, City Council approved a Memo of Understanding between the City and the Foley Family Charitable Foundation assigning naming rights, finalizing the design, securing City approvals, preparation of construction documents, and issuance of the building permit for construction.
 You can download the agenda and meeting information here: https://healdsburgca.iqm2.com/Citizens/detail_meeting.aspx?ID=2017.

 On August 16, 2021, City Council approved the final design for the project.

-Design/Environmental Review: The project will move into the design review and environmental review (CEQA) process.
+Design/Environmental Review: The project is currently in the design review and environmental review (CEQA) process.

 Bidding and Construction: The final phase would be bidding and constructing, with anticipated completion of construction in late summer or early fall 2024.